 d) Development of secondary structure on mRNA preventing translation

 Explanation: It has been seen in vitro that treatment with prolactin only increases the production of casein mRNA to 3 fold, but there is an increase of 100 fold in casein level.
-So, this must be due to increase in stability by change in protein turnover rate.
+So, this must be due to an increase in stability by the change in protein turnover rate.

 7. In an experiment if you take a stretch of hybridized RNA, and add only eIF4A, eIF4B and eIF4a and eIF4B together what will happen to the band obtained by that fragment under SDS.